Phase 1 consists of three cycles of attacking Stallord's spine with the Spinner.

 Ride the spinner just to the left of Stallord's spine and then towards the right side of the exit gate.
 This will spawn the staltroop needed for the trick and cause Stallord to turn counterclockwise so that he doesn't crush the staltroop.

-Walk into the corner of the exit gate and the wall.
+(Skip this step if using the buffered angle setup in step 1) Walk into the corner of the exit gate and the wall.
 Enter first person with the clawshot and set up an initial angle using the right tip of the clawshot as a visual cue (see video).
 This initial angle is precise but not unit-precise, as the remainder of the setup will snap to the correct angle from a range of initial angles.

 Turn Link around 4 times by tapping slightly up and down on the control stick.
 Target, then turn him around once more.
 His horizontal angle should now be 60562.
 Unfortunately, it is not easy to tell whether he has the correct angle without practice tools.